opendocsg/opendoc-formsg-faq/AdvancedGuide.md

 **1. Account SID**

-Sign up for an account at [Twilio.com](https://www.twilio.com/) and after you have login, your account SID should be on the dashboard when you log in to Twilio's console.
+Sign up for an account at [Twilio.com](https://www.twilio.com/) and after you have login, you should be able to see your account SID on the dashboard when you arrived on Twilio's console.

 ![Twilio Dashboard](https://s3-ap-southeast-1.amazonaws.com/misc.form.gov.sg/twilio-dashboard.png)